Finding Code Issues in Specific Scope

 Design-time code inspection is a great help when you are coding in the editor or reviewing specific files.
 However, ReSharper also allows you to run static code analysis in the whole solution or narrower scope and examine the results in a friendly view.
 You can even share inspection results if necessary.

 To inspect code in solution, project or in a custom scope

-- Decide whether you want the results of the solution-wide inspections (e.g. unused public members) to be included in the report.
-If you need it, then enable the solution wide-analysis.
+Decide whether you want the results of the solution-wide inspections (e.g. unused public members) to be included in the report.
+If you want these results to be included, enable the solution wide-analysis.
 Note that when the solution-wide analysis is enabled, ReSharper has to analyze the whole solution even if you need to inspect a single project, so be prepared that it takes more time.

-- The Inspection Results window will open automatically after code inspection finishes running.
+The Inspection Results window will open displaying detected code issues.

 Analyzing inspection results

 In the Inspection Results window, you can view the list of discovered code issues and locate them in the editor by double-clicking the entries:

 Each new run of code inspection opens a new tab in the window so the results of previous runs are preserved until you close their tabs.